OpenEvalProject/evals/manuscripts/elife-80179/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/019tgvf94 Universite Cote d'Azur, CNRS, INRAE Sophia Antipolis France
+1. Universite Cote d'Azur, CNRS, INRAE Sophia Antipolis France ([ROR:019tgvf94](https://ror.org/019tgvf94))
-2. https://ror.org/05x6qnc69 Faculty of Sciences III and Azm Center for Research in Biotechnology and its Applications, LBA3B, EDST, Lebanese University Tripoli Lebanon
+2. Faculty of Sciences III and Azm Center for Research in Biotechnology and its Applications, LBA3B, EDST, Lebanese University Tripoli Lebanon ([ROR:05x6qnc69](https://ror.org/05x6qnc69))
-3. https://ror.org/0268ecp52 Laboratory for Food Safety, University Paris-Est, French Agency for Food, Environmental and Occupational Health & Safety Maisons-Alfort France
+3. Laboratory for Food Safety, University Paris-Est, French Agency for Food, Environmental and Occupational Health & Safety Maisons-Alfort France ([ROR:0268ecp52](https://ror.org/0268ecp52))

 † Corresponding author

 ## Abstract

-Bacillus thuringiensis subsp. kurstaki ( Btk ) is a strong pathogen toward lepidopteran larvae thanks to specific Cry toxins causing leaky gut phenotypes.
+Bacillus thuringiensis subsp. kurstaki (Btk) is a strong pathogen toward lepidopteran larvae thanks to specific Cry toxins causing leaky gut phenotypes.
 Hence, Btk and its toxins are used worldwide as microbial insecticide and in genetically modified crops, respectively, to fight crop pests.
 However, Btk belongs to the B. cereus group, some strains of which are well known human opportunistic pathogens.
 Therefore, ingestion of Btk along with food may threaten organisms not susceptible to Btk infection.
-Here we show that Cry1A toxins induce enterocyte death and intestinal stem cell (ISC) proliferation in the midgut of Drosophila melanogaster , an organism non-susceptible to Btk .
+Here we show that Cry1A toxins induce enterocyte death and intestinal stem cell (ISC) proliferation in the midgut of Drosophila melanogaster, an organism non-susceptible to Btk.
 Surprisingly, a high proportion of the ISC daughter cells differentiate into enteroendocrine cells instead of their initial enterocyte destiny.
 We show that Cry1A toxins weaken the E-Cadherin-dependent adherens junction between the ISC and its immediate daughter progenitor, leading the latter to adopt an enteroendocrine fate.
 Hence, although not lethal to non-susceptible organisms, Cry toxins can interfere with conserved cell adhesion mechanisms, thereby disrupting intestinal homeostasis and endocrine functions.

 ## Introduction